epfl-si/lhd.graphql/DEVELOPING.md

 Then, open Chrome and navigate to `chrome://inspect`.

-As far as the other scripts are concerned (e.g. the typegen steps), the least intrusive way to pass `--inspect-brk` is through the `NODE_OPTIONS` environment variable — but be careful that you don't want to do that while using [npx](https://www.npmjs.com/package/npx) as that would cause a port conflict (whereby both `npx` itself, and then the actual debuggee you intended, would honor `NODE_OPTIONS` and try to `bind()` to the same local TCP port).
+As far as the other scripts (such as the `yarn codegen` steps) are concerned, the least intrusive way to pass `--inspect-brk` is through the `NODE_OPTIONS` environment variable — but be careful that you don't want to do that while using [npx](https://www.npmjs.com/package/npx) as that would cause a port conflict (whereby both `npx` itself, and then the actual debuggee you intended, would honor `NODE_OPTIONS` and try to `bind()` to the same local TCP port).
 You need to invoke the desired binary directly from the `./node_modules/.bin/` directory instead, e.g.

 ```
 NODE_OPTIONS=--inspect-brk ./node_modules/.bin/prisma generate